jabaltorres/fivetwofive-cw/wp-content/themes/fivetwofive-theme/README.md

 **Heading Font** - the font to apply on all headings.

-**Font Variants** - sets how thick or thin characters in text should be displayed, this fields also have two font styles to choose from regular or italic.
+**Font Variants** - sets how thick or thin characters in text should be displayed, these fields also have two font styles to choose from regular or italic.

-**Font Category** - define what font category the choosen body or heading font belongs to.
+**Font Category** - define what font category the chosen body or heading font belongs to.

 **Font Weight** - select what the specific font weight you want to use to the body or heading font.